Battle of Lipitsa

 The Battle of Lipitsa (Ли́пицкая би́тва) was the decisive battle in the Vladimir-Suzdal war of succession (1212–1216), the struggle over the grand princely throne of Vladimir following the death of Vsevolod the Big Nest.
 (Note: "When Vsevold died in 1212 he divided his territories among his sons, the largest portion going to the second oldest, Iuri.
 Immediately the sons began to war amongst themselves, each striving to achieve a more favorable position and lands which contributed to the decline of the Suzdal-Vladimir principality.")
 In the battle, fought on 22 April 1216, the forces of Mstislav the Bold and Konstantin Vsevolodovich defeated those of Konstantin's younger brothers Yuri Vsevolodovich and Yaroslav Vsevolodovich.
 Konstantin took the throne of Vladimir and reigned as grand prince until his death two years later.

 Source material

-A detailed account of the battle first appeared in the older redaction of the Novgorodian First Chronicle, and later in the Novgorodian Fourth Chronicle, the Sofia First Chronicle, and elsewhere.
-The precise causes of the conflict are unknown; the 16th-century Nikon Chronicle claims Vsevolod disinherited his eldest Konstantin in favour of Yuri, but the older and more reliable Laurentian Codex doesn't mention this, so that this story could be a later interpolation.
+Though the precise causes of the conflict are unknown, the 16th-century Nikon Chronicle claims Vsevolod disinherited his eldest son Konstantin in favor of Yuri, but the older (and more reliable) Laurentian Codex doesn't mention this.A detailed account of the battle first appeared in the older redaction of the Novgorodian First Chronicle, and later in the Novgorodian Fourth Chronicle, the Sofia First Chronicle.